 - All apps developed for European market users must comply with EU data protection laws (Data Protection Directive 1995/46/EC (Section 2.1) and the e-Privacy Directive 2002/58/EC (Section 2.2)).

 10 best design practices for healthcare app development

 Once the intent of your healthcare app is established, the next step is to design the app interface.
 Certain design practices are specific to healthcare app development and should be given due consideration.
 Implementing these best practices will result in achieving a good user experience (UX) as well as an overall appealing interface design (UI).

-Below, we are highlighting 10 best practices that designers should consider while working on healthcare apps.
+Here are the 10 best practices that are recommended for designers when working on a healthcare app project: